nitaybz/homebridge-tado-ac/README.md

 **"Anyone"** Sensor will be added automatically to easily automate actions when the first person arrives home or the last person leaves. this is a better alternative to Home App Arrive/Leave automations since this will not require approval for triggering automation. to remove this accessory, set `anyoneSensor` to false

+### History
+If you install the optinal dependency `fakegato-history`, then temperature (tado and outside weather if enabled) and humidity (only tado) will be stored and made available via homekit using Elgato Eve compatible services and characteristics.
+In combination with the Eve App you can then access the historic values on your iOS device.

 ## Updates